 Join me next time for part two of the search for George on The Road To Targu Mures.

-This article was written by Mouna Mounayer for the Beyond Dracula blog.
+I wrote this article for the Beyond Dracula blog.

 Link to part two of The Road to Targu Mures here, part three here and to part four here.